Your browser version is no longer supported, so you may experience issues while using this site.

 How do safety checks and inspections work?

-Safety checks can only be performed at authorised inspection stations, and the results are sent to Roads and Maritime Services electronically.
+Safety checks can only be performed at authorised inspection stations, and the results are sent to Transport for NSW electronically.

 Pink Slip: